aiven/devportal/docs/products/kafka/kafka-connect/concepts/list-of-connector-plugins.rst

     When requesting connectors that are not on the pre-approved list through a support ticket, specify the target Aiven for Apache Kafka service you'd like to have it installed to.

-If you know about new and interesting connectors you'd like Aiven to support, please open a support request about it to help us shaping the future roadmap.